hanpari/sovereign/source/01/007_dozor.md

 "Nevermind!" he blurted, noticing she was wearing the guest tag.

-"Annabela Corbin, isn't it?
+"Annabelle Corbin, isn't it?
 The Ministry of Defense, I guess.
 This should do.
 I'll write you the letter.
 Enjoy the evening, Mrs. Corbin."